Back to blog

 The AI layer this unlocks

 Once an application exists as JSON descriptors, an AI assistant can operate on it safely.
 The model isn’t generating free-form code.
 It’s editing a constrained schema the framework already knows how to render.
-Output is predictable, reviewable, and reversible.
+Output is predictable, reviewable, and reversible — and uses 5-10x fewer tokens than free-form code generation as a side effect.

 That enables work that would be reckless on raw code.
 Non-technical analysts modify screens by describing changes in natural language.
 The system answers questions about its own behavior.
 New modules get drafted from a paragraph of intent rather than a Jira epic.